CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 The model component is managed by the `ModelManager` class. `ModelManager` keeps track of a history of the state of `ActivityManager` upon the execution of statechanging commands (such as AddCommand and DeleteCommand).
 A `historyIndex` tracks the current state of `ActivityManager` and is used in UndoCommand and RedoCommand.

 Each `ActivityManager` can holds a list of activities.
 An `Activity` has attributes such as a name, `Status` and can have up to 2 `AMDate` objects.
-The `AMDate` class is responsible for the automatic recognition of user-defined date and time values and is supported by the [Natty library](http://natty.joestelmach.com/).
-All internal operations related to `AMDate` are done in the epoch time format.
+The `AMDate` class is implemented using the façade pattern for the underlying [Natty](http://natty.joestelmach.com/) library, and is responsible for the automatic recognition and handling of user-defined date and time values.
+All internal operations related to `AMDate` such as storage are done in the epoch time format.

 ### 3.5 Storage component